ni/install-systemlink-enterprise/guide/installation-guide.md

 ### External Dependencies

 SystemLink Enterprise supports authentication through the OpenID Connect protocol.
 An external authentication server must be provided.
+More detail can be found in the [Configure Authentication for SystemLink Enterprise](configuration/configure-authentication.md) document.

-SystemLink Enterprise requires an external PostgresSQL Server for data storage.
+SystemLink Enterprise requires an external PostgresSQL Server for data storage.More detail can be found in the [Configure SystemLink Enterprise to use an External PostgresSQL Database](configuration/configure-external-postgres.md)

-Refer to the [Commonly Modified Settings for SystemLink Enterprise](configuration/common-configuration.md) document for more information on connection SystemLink to these resources.

 ### Installing Helm